Skip to main content

 • A solid collider represents a geometric shape that can have contact points with other colliders to generate contact forces to prevent objects from penetrating-each-others.

 • Sensor colliders on the other end don't generate contacts: they only generate intersection events when one sensor collider and another collider start/stop touching.
 Sensor colliders are generally used to detect when something enters an area.
+Note that, for symmetry with non-sensor colliders, sensors do contribute to the mass of a rigid-body they are attached to.

 By default a collider is a solid collider.
 This can be changed to a sensor when constructing the collider, or after its construction: